isaiah-v/ci-jenkins-agent/README.md

 ## Run

 ### 1. Add Node to Jenkins
 In Jenkins, add a new node from the "Manage Nodes and Clouds" settings.
+While setting up the node, the "Remote root directory" need to be set to the correct location within the container.

   - *Remote root directory:* `/var/jenkins_agent/workspace`